jamesplease/redux-resource/docs/introduction/core-concepts.md

 - `FAILED`: the request was unsuccessful
 - `SUCCEEDED`: the request was successful

-In Resourceful Redux, each resource has a request status associated with each of the four CRUD operations that can be performed against it.
-This information is the default metadata about each resource that Resourceful Redux provides for you.
-It looks like this:
+In Resourceful Redux, each individual resource has a request status for each of the four CRUD operations associated with it.
+This information is the default meta that you get for each resource.
+If you had one resource with an ID of 24, then your metadata will start off looking like this:

 ```js
 {